questdb/documentation/concept/deduplication.md

 `UPSERT KEYS` can be changed at any time.
 It can contain one or more columns.

-However, there are some limitations on the `UPSERT KEYS` list:

-- The [Designated Timestamp](/docs/concept/designated-timestamp) column must be included in the `UPSERT KEYS` list.
+Please be aware that the [Designated Timestamp](/docs/concept/designated-timestamp) column must always be included in the `UPSERT KEYS` list.
-- Columns of [BINARY](/docs/reference/sql/datatypes) types cannot be used in the `UPSERT KEYS` list.

 ## Example